AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Biting the Bullet

-Violence in ***Cannibal Contagion*** can be quite deadly.
+Violence in Cannibal Contagion can be quite deadly.
 This is intended.
 If you experience an entire multi-hour gaming session without anyone dying, then either your players are really frickin’ awesome or your CiC is really frickin’ lax, or both.

 As the game progresses and the Showdowns are played out, your character will very likely suffer many points of Hurtin’, which directly reduce your Characteristics.
 When your character runs out of Characteristic ranks, her death is an imminent and unfortunate fact.
 Either immediately upon having your ranks eliminated, or at least very soon thereafter, your character should suffer some form of grisly, disturbing, and/or hilarious demise.
 The other Survivors should be encouraged to react to this, and possibly change the focus of the scene to how they decide to deal with your death.

-Fortunately, character death is not the end of the line for you in a game of ***Cannibal Contagion***.
+Fortunately, character death is not the end of the line for you in a game of Cannibal Contagion.
 When you eventually reach that crossroads, there are several options available to you, including making a new Survivor, turning an existing Ally into a Survivor, or even continuing play as an Infected cannibal.

 #### Creating a New Survivor